Combat787/no-autopilot-mod/README.md

 # NO Autopilot Mod

 Currently the autopilot is rather basic.
-There are some additional features, such as Medusa auto jam (currently just an auto fire mode, it won't select targets automatically or anything, it will only save your finger).
+There are some additional features, such as EW auto jam (currently just an auto fire mode, it won't select targets automatically or anything, it will only save your finger).

 ## features and not features